wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ## Multiple instances for elasticity, reliability

-Eventually, load would grow beyond what a single server can handle.
+If your website is successful in growing visitors, load at peak would grow beyond what a single server can handle.

 Then <strong>multiple servers</strong> would be needed for "elasticity" -- the ability to deal with variations in load by adding more resources during high load or consolidating when the load decreases.